ibexa/documentation-user/docs/content_management/block_reference.md

 The rules are checked in order, so when a user belongs to more than one Segment, the first rule applies.

-You can preview the page for each of the available Segments:
+You can preview the Page for each of the available Segments:

 ![Previewing Page for a given Segment](img/page_builder_segment_preview.png)